Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 More Easy Breakfast Recipes To Try

-A slice of blueberry buckle topped with a scoop of vanilla ice cream on a plate.
+A slice of blueberry buckle topped with a scoop of vanilla ice cream sits on a plate, with a spoon and extra cake in the background.

 Classic Blueberry Buckle Recipe